raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Timers

-Two timer values are associated with a session: the idle timeout, and the keepalive interval.
+Two timer values are associated with a session: the inactive timeout, and the keepalive interval.

-The first timer value, the idle timeout, is the maximum time for which a client may speculatively keep a session open in the expectation that it may have future requests to send to that server.
+The first timer value, the inactive timeout, is the maximum time for which a client may speculatively keep a session open in the expectation that it may have future requests to send to that server.